 Indulge in a sweet treat

 Strolling the sun-dappled boardwalk with a decadent dessert is always a good idea here.
 Luckily, you’re spoiled for choice at one of the Steveston’s most popular businesses.
 On hot days, join the queue at Timothy’s Frozen Yogurt, and, while you’re waiting, make your selection from the gelato, sorbetto, and frozen yogurt flavours labelled on the blackboards.
-Option-wise, you can enjoy flavours ranging from from salted caramel to bubble gum and from black sesame to chocolate peanut butter.
+Option-wise, you can enjoy flavours ranging from salted caramel to bubble gum and from black sesame to chocolate peanut butter.

 Discover your inner photographer